Pronunciation of 'Neurotransmitter'

 English (United States)

-A chemical substance that transmits signals across a synapse from one neuron to another.
+A chemical substance that transmits signals across a synapse in the nervous system.